teorth/equational_theories/README.md

 Coming soon: statistics on how many implications have been established so far, and visualization tools to explore the implication graph.

+For guidelines on how to contribute, see the [CONTRIBUTING.md](https://github.com/teorth/equational_theories/blob/main/CONTRIBUTING.md) file.

 Links:

 - [Main web page](https://teorth.github.io/equational_theories/)